marcosalvalaggio/cell-life/README.md

 ### Build

-On Windows machine just run the `build.bat` script (if you have the clang compiler installed) or use instead every other compiler to build the main file.
+* On a Windows machine, launch the build.bat file.
+* On Linux and MacOS, use the build.sh file.